 Chronic pain lasts for more than 3 months and is much less common than acute pain.

 There are many causes of back pain; mechanical problems with the back itself can cause pain.
 Examples are:

 - Ruptured discs

-- Injuries from sprains, fractures, accidents, and falls can result in back pain.
+- Injuries including sprains, fractures, accidents and falls

 - Spinal stenosis

 You should see a doctor if you have:

 - Pain that does not improve with rest